 The reason for both translators and translation agencies eschewing PDF files is obvious.
 Generally, as good DTPers like to create new publications, they take such translation jobs only to fill in their available time.
 Nevertheless, it’s a nuisance to all involved.

 Recent technology brought us a new way to translate PDF files.
-One day I saw a software named InFix, which allowed someone having practice in DTP to edit PDF with relative ease.
+One day I saw a software named Infix, which allowed someone having practice in DTP to edit PDF with relative ease.
 At least it was a lot better than going back to the origins and finding someone capable of dealing with that specific DTP program’s proprietary format file.
-I don’t know if I was the only one to do it, however I wrote to that company suggesting them to adapt the software for the PDF files translation market.
-That’s how InFix Pro was born.
+I don’t know if I was the only one to do it, however I wrote to the Infix developers suggesting them to adapt the software for the PDF files translation market.
+That’s how Infix became a PDF translation tool.